Topl/protobuf-specs/README.md

-# protobuf-specs
+# Protocol Buffer Specification
+This repository houses the protobuf-specs for the Topl ecosystem.
-Protobuf specifications and definitions representing blockchain data types and communication channels.
+This includes definitions for the core node protocol, an event-driven client-server SDK, and primary  blockchain data types and communication channels.

 ## Quick Start